Or, The First Post.

 Now, puns are Serious: they are a weighty matter, and a lofty one.
 The Obrienatrix was not so named in haste.
 Although a pleasant glass of wine might have been involved in the process.
 In vino veritas.

-For the full version of what follows, see the O’Brien diss., Trobar Cor(s): Erotics and Poetics in Flamenca, chapter 3: “The Tenso de Flamenca: alternative trobar”, section 3.1: “Flamenca comes to life and becomes a trobairitz.”
-Currently being revised for publication, hence herewith not the whole piece but a coherent excerpt (picking up just after a bit connecting to the Roman de la Rose):
+For the full version of what follows, see my doctoral dissertation, Trobar Cor(s): Erotics and Poetics in Flamenca, chapter 3: “The Tenso de Flamenca: alternative trobar”, section 3.1: “Flamenca comes to life and becomes a trobairitz.”
+Currently being revised (or rather, taken apart and rewritten) for publication, hence herewith not the whole piece but a coherent excerpt (picking up just after a bit connecting to the Roman de la Rose):

 Such creation in one’s image, derivative creativity, is a metaphorical re-enactment of Genesis 2-3.
 The first words uttered are “let there be light” (1.3).
 The first words spoken to Adam – and thus the first that he hears – are the instruction not to eat from the “tree of the knowledge of good and evil,” the first question ever to be asked is by the serpent; and this leads to knowledge or understanding.
 Adam names the beasts of the field and birds of the air, but does so in indirect speech, and we are not provided with a list.
 His first direct speech, and first naming-act, is in naming Eve.
 While Adam was the product of creation proprement dit, Eve is made out of Adam’s rib: the first act of artistry, derivative creativity, and ingenious engineering.
 Her name is appropriately derived from his – or at least, “Woman” in the King James and virago in the Vulgate, with respect to “Man” and viro.